flodlc/nebula/README.md

 ## Nebula
-### Nebula is a lightweight (1kb compressed) JavaScript library for creating universe animations with React.
+### Nebula is a lightweight (1kb compressed) JavaScript library for creating beautifull universe animations with React / Next / Gatsby.
 Including configurable Stars, Nebulas, Comets, Planets and Suns.
 Compatible with SSR